mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 ### Create a Python Code Bundle

-## Introduction

-This page demonstrates how to create a Python code bundle as part of the custom authentication process for Tyk Cloud, so that you can ensure your API management solution is as effective as possible.
+This section demonstrates how to create a Python code bundle as part of the custom authentication process for Tyk Cloud, so that you can ensure your API management solution is as effective as possible.

-## What do I need to do to create my Plugin?
+#### What do I need to do to create my Plugin?

 * You need to create the Python code bundle on your locally installed Gateway (not an Tyk Cloud Cloud Data Plane stack).
 * You will create 2 files, a manifest file (`manifest.json`) and the python file (`middleware.py`)
 * You then create a zipped bundle via our Tyk CLI tool that is built in to your local Gateway instance.

-## Creating the Plugin bundle
+#### Creating the Plugin bundle

-### Step 1: Create your working directory
+##### Step 1: Create your working directory

 The first step is to create a directory for your plugin bundle files: